JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 if you tag a commit, you can go back to that commit by doing `git checkout <tag_name>` instead of doing `git checkout <commit_id>`

 it will add the tag to the 'place you are'

+with this, you can tag an earlier version and people can use it via getting it from github

+to use a specific tag: download the files manually or clone the whole repo and checkout to that specific tag to use it

+## Forking

+another way of working in someone elses repo and not messing it up

+but in the end if you have made some good changes, you can ask them to incorporate it

+you add/copy it to your GitHub and you own it => need to still clone it to get it locally

+    difference with clone: you make a local copy

+in GitHub repo: fork

+    will look like you are creating a new project but you are actually just copying someone elses project

+then clone to your local machine

+can check if someone forked your project and if they are working on it (see: active/inactive)